You are now leaving www.admabiologics.com

 1

-A natural infection triggers an immune response.
-Patients who convalesce–recover from an illness or an operation–may have plasma that contains antibodies against specific pathogens, thus protecting the patient from re-infection.3
+Patients who convalesce—recover from an illness or an operation—may have plasma that contains antibodies against specific pathogens, thus protecting the patient from reinfection.3

 2

-Vaccines are designed to generate an immune response that produces antibodies to a specific antigen.
 Vaccines contain biological products that might mimic a disease-bearing microorganism or some other protein to trigger antibody production.3

 Manufactured using plasma obtained from donors who have elevated amounts (high titers) of specific antibodies against a targeted pathogen.